michael-a-green/Metis_Project2/README.md

 ## Possible Impacts of Project

-Hopefull someone will find this work interesting and suggest ways it could be improved or enhanced with new features.
+Hopefully someone will find this work interesting and suggest ways it could be improved or enhanced with new features.